julenbhy/WASM-crypto-algorithms/README.md

 # WASM-crypto-algorithms

-This repository is an adaptation of the crypto-algorithms repository for compiling it to WASM.
+This repository is an adaptation of the crypto-algorithms repository for compiling it to WebAssembly.

 # Setup: